Andrea Centazzo: Music career

 Centazzo was born in Udine, Italy.
 In the 1970s he played percussion in avant-garde jazz with John Zorn, Steve Lacy, and Don Cherry, and became "a leading figure in the European avant-garde".

 After 1986 he turned to video making and composed operas, film soundtracks and orchestral compositions.
 Since 1992, he has lived and worked in Los Angeles and has become a naturalized American citizen.
-He has also performed and recorded with Albert Mangelsdorff, Alvin Curran, Anthony Coleman, Evan Parker, Fred Frith, Gianluigi Trovesi, Henry Kaiser, Sylvano Bussotti, Teo Jöergesmann, Tom Cora, and Toshinori Kondo.
+He has also performed and recorded with Albert Mangelsdorff, Alvin Curran, Anthony Coleman, Evan Parker, Fred Frith, Gianluigi Trovesi, Henry Kaiser, Sylvano Bussotti, Theo Jörgensmann, Tom Cora, and Toshinori Kondo.
 He has conducted his own compositions with the American Youth Symphony, the L.A.
 Contemporary Orchestra, the Mitteleuropa Orchestra, and many ensembles.
 He has directed and staged his own opera compositions as well as theatrical plays by other U.S. authors.

 Centazzo has also created multimedia projects that fuse acoustic instruments, electronic instruments, and video.
 His multimedia projects include Mandala, Eternal Traveler, Einstein's Cosmic Messengers, and R-Evolution.
 In more recent live performances he has given solo multimedia concerts, accompanying his own videos.

 Centazzo has recorded over 60 LP's and CD's, and has composed 350 musical works of diverse types, in addition to writing eight musicology books.
 In 2012 the Library of the University of Bologna opened the "Fondo Andrea Centazzo" with a collection of his works and documents.